-Some of these are major changes, others affect small-but-important groups of veterans.
-If you haven’t explored your VA home loan benefits in a while the following changes may be new to you.
+Some of these are major changes; others affect small-but-important groups of veterans.
+If you haven’t explored your VA home loan benefits in a while, the following changes may be new.

 VA Loan Funding Fee Changes

-Some adjustments to the VA Loan Funding Fee were made to create parity between active duty, Guard, and Reserve fees.
-At one time the VA Loan Funding Fee varied depending on whether you were on active duty or in the Guard/Reserve.
+Some VA Loan Funding Fee adjustments were made to create parity between active duty, Guard, and Reserve fees.
+At one time, the VA Loan Funding Fee varied depending on whether you were on active duty or in the Guard/Reserve.

 Another change made to the VA Loan Funding Fee rules allows Purple Heart recipients to apply for a waiver of the VA loan funding fee.
 This must be done while the service member is on active duty.